Canned Foods

 There is nothing more refreshing food-wise than biting into a fresh apple, peach, plumb, or most any other fruit right off the tree.
 Having to eat just canned fruit may seem like a poor substitute, but in times of emergency, you’ll be glad you planned ahead and stocked up.
 I’ve listed just a few varieties below, but a visit to your local store will reinforce the fact that most fruits come in a can.

 Be sure to get canned fruits the family likes to eat so you don’t have some that sit on the shelf longer than desired.
-Try a different one each night for a while and then poll the family to see what their favorites are.
+Try a different one each night for a while, and then poll the family to see what their favorites are based on taste and texture.
 I’ve always said, “buy what your family will eat.”

 • Fruit cocktail